 If you are traveling by air, you will depart from Haneda Airport via JAL and arrive at Yamagata Airport.
 To reach the Zao Onsen area, taking the sightseeing taxi “Oishi Yamagata Kankou Unko Liner” (requires reservation) is a pretty convenient option.

 Day 1: Zao Onsen Ski Resort (Time Required: 4 Hours)

 Once you are ready, head to the slopes!
-Zao Onsen Ski Resort has a nice variety of courses, so it is a good idea to take a look beforehand.
-We strongly recommend the “Jyuhyogen Course (rime frost course),” where you can enjoy a variety of fun slopes and rime frost.
+Zao Onsen Ski Resort has a nice variety of courses, so it is good to take a look beforehand.
+We strongly recommend the “Jyuhyogen Course (rime frost course),” where you can enjoy various fun slopes and rime frost.